jina-ai/jina/docs/chapters/install/on-other-distros.md

 ## Other

 If you've got Jina running on other systems, we'd love to hear from you, and especially the steps you had to go through to make it work properly!

+## Google Colab

+Jina requires Python 3.9.
+At the time of writing Google Colab runs Python 3.6.7 so Jina can't be installed via `pip`